 Events hosted by the committee include Real Stories of Science “open mic nights,” where members of the CSHL community hear senior scientists talk openly about their own struggles, then contribute personal stories of struggles in a safe and supportive environment.
+We have had amazing turnout and sharing of experiences at both our 2018 and 2019 "open mic nights."

 The committee also provides resources to help address gender disparities in mental health.
 At 2018's In-House Educational Retreat, Pinkhasov gave a talk on this topic and you can access her slides here: Pinkhasov slides